FreddieRidell/dotfiles/jot/decades-of-computing-summarised.md

 # 90

+- have you heard of the internet?
 - Netscape navigator is important
-- Entire teams of MIT graduates are assembled to do things with XML that are now done in an afternoon using JSON
+- Everyone is unbelievably horny for XML; entire teams of MIT graduates are assembled to do things with XML that are now done in an afternoon using JSON